Forensic

 Tim Marshall, PE

-Pat Hyland, CCM, is a meteorologist with over ten years of experience providing meteorological consulting services.
+Pat Hyland, CCM, Senior Forensic Meteorologist, is a meteorologist with over ten years of experience providing meteorological consulting services.
 He previously worked for the NOAA National Severe Storms Laboratory where he transitioned cutting-edge science, research, and technology into implementation within the National Weather Service.
 His past research has included severe weather radar applications, probabilistic hazard information and impacts, cloud microphysics, and lightning.

-Jared Leighton, CCM, is a meteorologist with seventeen years of experience forecasting for the National Weather Service (NWS) across numerous geographic areas.
+Jared Leighton, CCM, Senior Forensic Meteorologist, is a meteorologist with seventeen years of experience forecasting for the National Weather Service (NWS) across numerous geographic areas.
 Most recently he forecast for the NWS in Kansas City, providing life-saving severe and winter weather warnings as well as post-storm snow, tornado, hail, and wind analyses for Kansas City and its surrounding areas.
 His past formal research comprised all types of severe weather, but focused primarily on field observation, collection, and remote detection of large hail.

 To speak to one of Haag’s Meteorologist about your project, contact us or call 800-527-0168 or 214-614-6500.